Seven out of ten eligible children were not vaccinated against polio within a week of the end of the campaign - News

 On Friday (2), the state of Roraima reported that it is investigating a suspected case of polio.
 If confirmed, it would be the first in the country in over 30 years.

-With one week to go until the end of the campaign, which will be on September 9, only 3,766,643 doses were applied, which represents 32.55% of the individuals able to be immunized.
+With a week to go before the end of the campaign, which will be on September 9, only 3,766,643 doses were applied, which represents 32.55% of individuals able to be immunized.

 It is worth remembering that the recommendation for this action is that 100% of the mentioned age group receive the dose of the polio vaccine.